Badge

 What was the most significant root cause identified in post-incident analysis ?

-Most Significant Root Cause: The most significant root cause identified in post-incident analysis was Human Error, Lack of Resources in DHS for Security ReviewsFailure to Comply with Federal Audit RequirementsInadequate Oversight of Critical Public Welfare Systems.
+Most Significant Root Cause: The most significant root cause identified in post-incident analysis was Human Error, Lack of Resources in DHS for Security ReviewsFailure to Comply with Federal Audit RequirementsInadequate Oversight of Critical Public Welfare Systems, Excessive user permissions, delayed detection of unauthorized access, Unauthorized access due to excessive permissions granted to a user affiliated with a healthcare provider, Excessive data access permissions granted to a third-party worker, Unauthorized access by an authorized user beyond their scope.

 What was the most significant corrective action taken based on post-incident analysis ?

-Most Significant Corrective Action: The most significant corrective action taken based on post-incident analysis was Implemented new procedures to address the errorCommunicated procedure changes to staff, Security Plan Certification (March 2024) by DCYFOngoing Certification Process for 2025Media Engagement to Rebuild Public Trust.
+Most Significant Corrective Action: The most significant corrective action taken based on post-incident analysis was Implemented new procedures to address the errorCommunicated procedure changes to staff, Security Plan Certification (March 2024) by DCYFOngoing Certification Process for 2025Media Engagement to Rebuild Public Trust, Additional technical safeguards implemented, stricter access controls.

 cve